akikoo/one-web-boilerplate/README.md

 All the other tools needed in the local build are in the tools folder.

 ### Build configuration
-After Apache Ant and SSI setup, you need to do two more things to configure the build:
+After Apache Ant, SSI, Ruby, Sass and Compass setup, you need to do two more things to configure the build:

-1. In /build/config/project.properties, look for 'web.home' in line number 121.
+1. In /build/config/project.properties, look for 'web.home' in line number 124.
     Change the path to your local directory.
-2. In that same file, look for 'web.url' in line number 123.
+2. In that same file, look for 'web.url' in line number 126.
 Create an Apache virtualhost that points to the location you defined for 'web.home' above.

 If you get the "java.lang.OutOfMemoryError: PermGen space" error during the build